rei/rei-cedar-docs/docs/components/text/README.md

 ## Headings

 A heading helps users to identify and create a hierarchical structure within a page.
 Headings are typically the largest text on the screen and should be short and include important information.
-Cedar headings include a serif and a sans serif option.
+Cedar headings include a [serif](#Serif) and a [sans-serif](#Sans) option.

 ### Serif